tmux-plugins/tmux-continuum/README.md

 > Will a previous save be overwritten immediately after I start tmux?

 No, first automatic save starts 15 minutes after tmux is started.
-That gives you enough time to restore from a previous save.
+If automatic restore is not enabled, that gives you enough time to manually restore from a previous save.

 > I want to make a restore to a previous point in time, but it seems that save is now overwritten?